grafana/grafana-plugin-examples/examples/datasource-streaming-backend-websocket/README.md

 # Streaming Backend WebSocket Data Source Plugin for Grafana

-This repository contains a streaming data source plugin complete with WebSocket integration.
+This backend data source plugin shows how to stream data from a WebSocket.
 ## Overview

 The Streaming WebSocket Backend Data Source Plugin serves as a reference implementation for developers seeking to incorporate WebSocket-based services into their Grafana dashboards for streaming data scenarios.